-AP Explains: Twitch, another streaming site used in shooting
+AP Explains: Streaming of German synagogue attack on Twitch

 NON-VIDEO GAME VIOLENCE

-The German shooting may have been the first real-world violent attack livestreamed on Twitch.
-The company said it found and took down the video with “urgency” and said it was “shocked and saddened by the tragedy.”
+Twitch said it found and took down the video with “urgency” and said it was “shocked and saddened by the tragedy.”
 But the video is reportedly 36 minutes long.

 Twitch said only about five people saw the livestream, but 2,200 viewed the finished recording of the video for the next half-hour before Twitch took it down.
 The video has also spread to other corners of the internet.